Strong link/weak link: Strong links

 The MC2935 and MC2969 devices were two similar devices based on a rotary solenoid, acting, respectively, as "trajectory" (passing a signal only when a missile's physical movement indicated a correct launch) and "intent" (signalling that a detonation is desired by the operator) strong links.

-The Mechanical Safing and Arming Device (MSAD) strong link device used a small pellet of sensitive high explosive to trigger a larger charge of insensitive high explosive.
+The Mechanical Safing and Arming Device (MSAD) strong link used a small pellet of sensitive high explosive to trigger a larger charge of insensitive high explosive.
 Normally, the pellet was held away from the main charge, and was physically moved into position only when the strong link was activated by a valid input and detonated by a mechanical "slapper".
 The MSAD also contained a weak link: the pellet would burn or explode harmlessly in a fire when it was not in position, and the insensitive explosives could not then be detonated at all.

 Multiple strong links could be used in series, which, when properly designed, multiplies the safety factor..
 The B61 nuclear bomb, for example, gated the trajectory strong link behind the intent strong link.
 Until the correct intent unique signal was sent, the trajectory unique signal would not even be presented to the trajectory strong link inputs.